mixxxdj/manual/source/chapters/configuration.rst

 Opening Mixxx
 =============
 |logo| Once you've :ref:`installed Mixxx <installing-mixxx>`, start by opening
-Mixxx and import your music to the Mixxx library.
+Mixxx and importing your music to the Mixxx library.

 **Windows**
   Double-click the Mixxx icon on the Desktop.
 Alternatively, browse your Windows